jmcnamara/rust_xlsxwriter/examples/Readme.md

   worksheets that correspond to the sections of the Excel "Format Cells" dialog.

+* `app_grouped_columns.rs` - An example of how to group columns into outlines with the `rust_xlsxwriter` library.
+In Excel an outline is a group of rows or columns that can be collapsed or expanded to simplify hierarchical data.
+It is often used with the `SUBTOTAL()` function.

+* `app_grouped_rows.rs` - An example of how to group rows into outlines with the `rust_xlsxwriter` library.
+In Excel an outline is a group of rows or columns that can be collapsed or expanded to simplify hierarchical data.
+It is often used with the `SUBTOTAL()` function.

 * `app_headers_footers.rs` - An example of setting headers and footers in worksheets using the rust_xlsxwriter library.